jon-hanson/parsecj/README.md

 ```
 &#8718;

-I.e. we have shown the LHS of the first law can be reduced to RHS, i.e. we have proved to law to hold.
+I.e. we have shown the LHS of the first law can be reduced to RHS, in other words we have proved to law to hold.

 ### Right Identity